-Brenda Sharton, partner and chair of Dechert’s top ranked, global privacy and cybersecurity practice, is a top privacy and cybersecurity and commercial litigator.
-Ms. Sharton is Chambers ranked and a recipient of the 2022 Law360 MVP award in Cybersecurity and Privacy.
-For many years, Ms. Sharton has been ranked as a "Leading Lawyer" by The Legal 500 for Cyber Law and Data Protection/Breach Response.
-A first chair trial lawyer, Ms. Sharton counsels and represents public and private corporations and their boards in complex commercial litigation, arbitration and civil government/regulatory and enforcement matters.
+Brenda Sharton is the Managing Partner of the Boston office and is the global Chair of Dechert’s, top-ranked Cybersecurity & Privacy Practice.
+A first chair trial lawyer, she is a top cybersecurity, privacy and commercial litigator.
+Ms. Sharton is Chambers ranked and was the recipient of Law360 MVP award in Cybersecurity & Privacy for 2022.
+In turn, Dechert’s practice was named Law360 Practice Group of the Year in Cybersecurity & Privacy for 2022.
+For many years, Ms. Sharton has been ranked as a “Leading Lawyer” by The Legal 500 for Cyber Law and Data Protection/Breach Response.
+Ms. Sharton represents public and private corporations and their boards in complex commercial litigation, class action defense, ADR proceedings, investigations and civil government/regulatory and enforcement matters.

 Ms. Sharton is a nationally recognized expert, pioneer and thought leader in privacy and cybersecurity law.
-She has handled over 1,000 data breach investigations and cyber-attacks of every type and size for companies in every industry ranging from start-ups to global, multi-billion-dollar public companies.
-Ms. Sharton has handled some of the highest-profile data breaches brought by nation states, organized crime, insiders and other threat actors, including the negotiation of ransom/ransomware, business email interruption/Office 365 attacks, corporate and nation state espionage, DDoS, insider threats and theft of computer/electronic data of all types.
-She has defended companies in hundreds of privacy-related government investigations and enforcement actions brought by global and U.S. regulators, including state attorneys’ general, the FTC, HHS/OCR for HIPAA breaches, the SEC Cybersecurity Division, European regulators among others, as well as defended public and private companies in class action litigation arising from those data breaches around the globe.
+She has handled over 1,200 data breach investigations and cyber-attacks of every type and size for companies in every industry ranging from start-ups to global, multi-billion-dollar public companies.
+She has defended companies in hundreds of privacy and cybersecurity government investigations and enforcement actions brought by U.S. and global regulators, including states attorneys general, the FTC, HHS/OCR (HIPAA breaches), the SEC Cybersecurity Division, and European regulators, among others.
+She has defended public and private companies in landmark and high-profile consumer class actions related to privacy and cybersecurity, artificial intelligence (AI) and machine learning (ML).
+She has litigated these cases in state and federal courts throughout the United States, as well as countries around the globe, including Canada, Israel and Portugal, among others.

 Ms. Sharton’s experience is second-to-none in handling cyberattacks.
-Since the late 1990s, she has quarterbacked hundreds of data breaches, including numerous high-profile, front-page news breaches.
-Since COVID-19 has forced companies to a hybrid work environment, Ms. Sharton has counseled numerous companies on enhanced cyber and physical security related to the exponential increase in related cyberattacks, including companies engaged in COVID-19 research.
-She counsels companies on pre-breach cybersecurity counseling as well as handles all aspects of data breach investigations (crisis management, working with law enforcement and forensic firms, crisis and PR firms, as well as board, auditor and investor communications, advice on global notification obligations, and analysis of cyber insurance).
-She has litigated high profile landmark cases in this space, including one of the first bank online hacking cases to have been litigated to an appeals court.
-She provides counseling on cyber and physical security programs, in particular for high target companies.
+Since the late 1990s, she has quarterbacked over 1,200 data breaches, including numerous high-profile, front-page news breaches.
+Ms. Sharton has counseled numerous companies on enhanced cyber and physical security related to the exponential increase in cyberattacks since COVID-19, including companies engaged in COVID-19 research.
+She counsels companies on pre-breach cybersecurity counseling as well as handles all aspects of data breach investigations (crisis management, working with law enforcement and forensic firms, managing PR firms, as well as board, auditor, customer, media and investor communications, advice on global notification obligations, and analysis of cyber insurance).
+She has litigated high-profile landmark cases in this space, including one of the first bank online hacking cases to have been litigated to an appeals court.
+She provides counseling on cyber and physical security programs, in particular for companies that are high-value targets for nation states and organized crime.

-Ms. Sharton has over 30 years of experience in all manner of complex commercial litigation, internal investigations, arbitration and civil government regulatory matters, involving contract claims, trade secret, post-closing disputes, non-compete, false advertising, business torts, fiduciary duties, banking and trust claims, fraud, minority shareholder and partnership disputes, among others.
-She is experienced with virtually every type of civil claim brought against financial services institutions, banks and asset managers and has a deep expertise in the financial services industry (including fintech and digital currency), as well as in the technology, life sciences, healthcare and artificial intelligence industries.
-Ms. Sharton has successfully tried cases to conclusion in federal and state courts throughout the country and has represented clients in the full range of ADR procedures.
+Ms. Sharton has over 33 years of experience in all manner of complex commercial litigation, internal investigations, arbitration and civil government regulatory matters, involving contract claims, trade secret, post-closing disputes, non-compete, false advertising, business torts, fiduciary duties, banking and trust claims, fraud, minority shareholder and partnership disputes, and claims of all types involving data, among others.
+Having spent years litigating in the private equity and financial services industries, she is experienced with virtually every type of civil claim brought against financial services institutions, banks, asset managers, and has a deep expertise in the financial services industry (including fintech and digital currency), as well as in the technology, life sciences, healthcare industries as well as with privacy claims related to, artificial intelligence and machine learning.
+Ms. Sharton has successfully tried cases to conclusion in federal and state courts throughout the country and has represented clients in the full range of ADR procedures (both mediation and arbitration).
 In addition to trial work, she has defended government enforcement actions brought by an alphabet soup of federal and state regulators, including the SEC, FDIC, FTC, FINRA, DOL, FDA, HUD, OCC, HHS/OCR and the CFPB, among others.

 Prior to joining Dechert, Ms. Sharton was a senior partner, global practice group leader and member of the executive committee at another leading international law firm.